barash1311/Vertease-Backend/Readme.md

 - Verifications: `/api/verifications` (mark analysis as correct/incorrect)
 - Role-specific routes: `/api/patient`, `/api/doctor`, `/api/users`, `/api/profile`

-Refer to the OpenAPI docs for full request/response schema and validation rules.
+Refer to the OpenAPI docs for full request/response schema and validation rules and its open for this deployment.

 ## Machine learning ⚗️